SimPPL/senior-software-engineer-assignment/instructions.md

 #### Note

 Focus on the analysis you are presenting and the story you are telling us through it.
 A well-designed and scalable system is more important than a complex one with a ton of features.
 Consider using innovative technologies in a user-friendly manner to create unique features for your platform such as AI-generated summaries that are adaptable to the data a user searches for, using your platform.
+We will ask you about observability and guardrails for any AI pipelines you develop including RAG systems.

 Presentation matters!
 Make sure your submission is easy to understand.
 Create an intuitive and meaningful README file or a Wiki that can be used to review your solution.
 Host it so it is accessible by anyone.
 Ensure that you share a video demo even if it is hosted, so that users understand how to interpret the insights you present.